 The proportion of people eligible for a social security benefit, who apply for and successfully receive the benefit.
 Take-up rates also apply to the proportion of people eligible for a tax relief who apply for and successfully receive the relief.

-Also known as tax band, and refers to the successive sections into which a tax regime is divided.
+The successive sections into which a tax regime is divided.

 Individuals who work for themselves may be self-employed or have the option to ‘incorporate’ and manage their business as directors of a limited company.
 For individuals who choose to incorporate, this changes their tax liabilities from NSND income tax to corporation tax and dividends, which may offer a tax advantages.
-TMI refers to individuals who could have been an employee or self-employed, but incorporate specifically for tax purposes.
+Tax Motivated Incorporation refers to individuals who could have been an employee or self-employed, but incorporate specifically for tax purposes.

 The percentage or ratio at which an individual or business is taxed.